 What do you want to see most: nesting penguins, penguin chicks, or whales?
 While you could potentially see any of the above, the wildlife does follow its own rough schedule.
 When expeditions begin in November and December, you are more likely to see mating and nesting penguins, and chicks begin hatching from December to January.
 If you’re more interested in whale watching, you should plan your trip for February and March, when whale activity is at its peak.

 3. The Drake Passage is a completely different experience for each person

 “This is really smooth!” was the comment I heard from most of the crew, and many passengers as well.
 Meanwhile, I spent half of the time on seasickness medication, on my back in bed.
 There is no way to predict how difficult your crossing will be, and even if there were a way to see into the future, the passage can have drastically different effects on those aboard.

 4. Take advantage of the onboard offerings

-If you aren’t feeling ill, (is seasickness a concern for the entire time, or just the drake passage?) go to the presentations and activities offered.
+If you aren’t feeling ill, go to the presentations and activities offered.
 The remote location means that internet and television options are very limited, and the Drake Passage crossing takes about two days.
 Most ships offer activities and presentations on wildlife, the history of the continent, the challenges Antarctica faces, and much more, and the information presented will lead to a deeper appreciation of your visit.